pefarrell/pefarrell.github.io/index.md

 <p>2025-03-18: I will give a 2.5-day tutorial on <a href="https://www.firedrakeproject.org/tutorial_mar_26.html">Solving partial differential equations with Firedrake</a> in Oxford, UK.</p>

+<p>2025-02-05: Umberto Zerbinati will give a talk in the Cambridge <a href="https://talks.cam.ac.uk/talk/index/242575">Applied and Computational Mathematics seminar series</a>, hosted by <a href="http://www.damtp.cam.ac.uk/user/mjc249/home.html">Matt Colbrook</a>.</p>

 <p>2026-01-12: I will give an invited talk at the workshop on <a href="https://www.tsimf.cn/meeting/detail?id=417">Finite Element Tensor Calculus</a>, held at the Tsinghua Sanya International Mathematics Forum in Sanya, China.
 The organisers are
   <a href="https://kaibohu.github.io/">Kaibo Hu</a>,
   <a href="https://marienhanot.fr/">Marien Hanot</a>,